 We’re fortunate enough to live in a world where there’s a huge population of people connected by rage, good sense and social media, who are willing to shout when yet another awards ceremony bypasses black talent.
 There are a growing number of people who recognise that one film showcasing predominantly black, Asian, female or LGBT talent isn’t the answer but sure, it’s a step towards representation.
 Save for the misguided "All Lives Matter" brigade who (like Better, it seems) miss the pertinence of defending a minority so proactively dismissed as worthless, most of us know better than to accept tired ways of banging the equality drum for the sake of void cultural currency.
 So, with all this willing force for good that isn't confined to October, why does Black History Month still make me apprehensive about a largely positive cause working to do the same thing?

 Maybe it’s because I can't shake the stress of blackness being a gimmick.
 No, it’s neither a Halloween costume nor a method of "getting down with the kids", and it’s certainly not a conversation starter that’ll earn you Brownie points when you’re forced to address it at work or school once a year.
 A lot of my apprehension probably comes from the continued erasure of black history.
-Despite the fact that this month-long celebration has been going since the late '80s, Britain's black history is still largely missing from the curriculum; only this week, a GCSE textbook which said Caribbean fathers were largely absent was pulled from circulation after a series of complaints about racism.
+Despite the fact that this month-long celebration has been going since the late '80s, Britain's black history is still largely missing from the curriculum; it was less than a year ago that a GCSE textbook which said Caribbean fathers were largely absent was pulled from circulation after a series of complaints about racism.

 My relationship with Black History Month is complicated because my relationship with black history is fraught, not to mention mistrusting of the white lens it is so infrequently told through.
 My stomach still lurches when the topic comes up because I'm not always sure how I'm meant to feel about it.
 I can articulate my confusion about it all, but that confusion remains an annoying fixture at this time of year when we're called upon to wave the flag for black excellence at a time that's convenient for the rest of the world to absorb it.